Emmanuel Letouzé: Political cartooning

-In 2011, he took part in the response to the first attack against Charlie Hebdo's offices, and contributed cartoons to the campaign for marriage equality in France.
-In January 2015, in the wake of the 2015 Charlie Hebdo shooting, he published a tribute to Charlie Hebdo cartoonists titled "They Killed My Idols" in The Nib, and in February 2015, he participated in a debate organized by PEN America, the French Institute Alliance Française (FIAF), and the National Coalition Against Censorship (NCAC) on "After Charlie: What's next for art, satire, and censorship?" at FIAF with Art Spiegleman, Molly Crabapple and Francoise Mouly.
+In 2011, he took part in the response to the first attack against Charlie Hebdo's offices and provided cartoons in support of the campaign for marriage equality in France.
+In January 2015, in the wake of the 2015 Charlie Hebdo shooting, he published a tribute to the Charlie Hebdo cartoonists entitled "They Killed My Idols" in The Nib.
+Further, in February 2015, he participated in a debate organized by PEN America, the French Institute Alliance Française (FIAF), and the National Coalition Against Censorship (NCAC) on "After Charlie: What's next for art, satire, and censorship?" at FIAF with Art Spiegleman, Molly Crabapple and Francoise Mouly.

-He has contributed cartoons and illustrations to several humanitarian publications and campaigns, including for the Sphere Standards and the International Peace Institute's Management Handbook for UN Peacekeeping missions.
+He has provided cartoons and illustrations for the International Peace Institute's Management Handbook for UN Peacekeeping missions.

-He regularly incorporates cartoons into his academic publications and presentations on data and development.
-In 2020 he spoke at the UN World Data Forum about the influence of his work as a cartoonist on his work as an economist.